 WHAT A WEED TINCTURE CAN DO FOR YOU

 Just like cannabis buds come in all kinds of different strains, a THC tincture, AKA green dragon tincture, can be extracted from different strains.
 And just like strains, each tincture has different effects.
 Tinctures can be an attractive alternative to smoking for recreational and medicinal users.
 It’s really very easy to make and boasts lower calories than a brownie.
 Economical too!
 It just takes a little patience and some high proof Everclear.
 Next, let’s learn how to make cannabis tincture.

 HOW TO MAKE THC TINCTURE

 In this section, I will share a pot tincture recipe.
 Tinctures, in fact, were the most common medicinal application of cannabis until 1937 when the government introduced prohibition.
-The process is different from, and much less dangerous than, how to make dabs or how to make cannabis wax.
+The process is different from and much less dangerous than, how to make dabs or how to make cannabis tincture.
 And you don’t need a blow torch to consume it!
 But we’ll get to that fun part later.
 Cannabis tinctures are usually made with alcohol or ethanol, which is most effective at breaking down the components of the plant.
-Sure, you can use a glycerin tincture recipe, or vinegar, but a solvent like Everclear is the easiest.
-Here is a tincture recipe that takes some patience but will yield powerful results.
+Sure, you can use a glycerin tincture recipe or vinegar, but a solvent like Everclear is the easiest.
+Here is a weed tincture recipe that takes some patience but will yield powerful results.
 It’s what’s known as a decarboxylation tincture.
-Don’t saying that make you sound smart?
+Don’t say that makes you sound smart?

 - Ready to roast.
 Bake your leaves at about 40 degrees in the oven, until crisp.
 This preserves the terpenes, or character, of the THC molecules.